 It’s hard to get the timing right when everything on the menu uses the same appliance.
 That’s a recipe for stressful holiday cooking and cold side dishes.

 Can some of the dishes be made the day before?
 Can they be partially prepped (chopping vegetables, for example) so that they’ll be ready to go come mealtime?
 The less work you have to do on the day of the event, the better!

 3. Day-of-holiday dinner timing

 Timing is everything when it comes to cooking a big meal.
 You want everything to be warm when you serve it.
-Carefully read through each recipe and plan accordingly, and note anything that needs to be prepared in advance.
-And write down the times all the dishes need to start cooking or reheating.
+Carefully read through each recipe and note any prep that needs to be done in advance.
+Use a piece of paper or a whiteboard to keep track of various cooking and reheating times.

-Things to look out for when double-checking recipes for prep-ahead instructions:
+Things to look out for when reading through recipes for prep-ahead instructions: